About Naree Budjong Djara

 See the guidelines on caring for parks for more information about protecting the environment and heritage in parks.

-Naree Budjong Djara National Park is jointly managed by the Quandamooka people and the Department of National Parks, Sport and Racing.
-The Traditional Owners and departmental officers work together to develop visitor management policies and operational procedures for the national park.
+Naree Budjong Djara National Park is jointly managed by the Quandamooka people through the Quandamooka Yoolooburrabee Aboriginal Corporation and the Queensland Parks and Wildlife Service in the Department of Environment and Science.
+The Traditional Owners and departmental officers work together to develop visitor management policies and operational procedures for the national park including fire (jarlo) and pest management to protect the island’s biodiversity and rich cultural heritage for future generations.

 For tourism information for all regions in Queensland see Queensland Holidays.